 When a student has the requisite skills for college well in hand before they enroll in college, there is an advantage for everyone involved: the student is better prepared and has a higher chance of successfully completing college; the high school reflects student success with overall higher test scores; and the college can invest resources towards classes that focus on more advanced courses.
 The College Bound/ FIPSE program was created to prepare high school teachers to meet the challenges of preparing students to enter college and increase the success of both the student and the schools.

-Trident Technical College's College Bound/FIPSE program has partnered with several local schools to develop, pilot test, and train teachers in the use of its literacy curriculum, which has a proven record of improving students' reading comprehension.
-This program is available to all high schools in the US.
+Trident Technical College's College Bound/FIPSE program partnered with five local high schools and three area universities to develop, pilot test, and train teachers and future teachers in the use of reading comprehension strategies that have a documented record of improving students' reading comprehension skills.
+The curriculum and training that was developed are now available to all middle schools and high schools throughout the United States.
 The costs involved are minimal and the potential outcomes are tremendous.